IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 Now, let's understand the object that we pass into the `Get` function.
 The object has to implement the [Object interface](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Object) which means that it needs to embed both [runtime.Object](https://pkg.go.dev/k8s.io/apimachinery/pkg/runtime#Object), and [metav1.Object](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#Object).
 This object should be able to be written via YAML and then be created via `Kubectl create`.
 All of this means that the object will be treated like a Kubernetes native object.
-You will see that in the later parts of the code, we will pass in a different type of resource (a Deployment).
+You will see that in the later parts of the code we will pass in a different type of resource (a Deployment) to the `Get` function.
 Since the `Get` function is accepting any Kubernetes object that implements the Object interface, it doesn't matter if our object is a custom resource we created (Memcached) or a native
 Kubernetes resource, like a [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).